Australian rules football schism (1938–1949): Permit reciprocity

 Within any given football competition, a player wishing to switch to a new club was required to obtain a clearance from his old club and a permit from the league's permit committee; the competition could enforce these transfer rules by issuing fines to or docking premiership points from clubs who fielded players without a valid clearance.
 However, these rules were inherently enforceable only within the same competition; to make a permit and clearance system enforceable between different competitions, separate legal agreements were needed between them under which each competition agreed to penalise its own clubs if they fielded players from the other competition without a clearance.
 Amongst the major state leagues, the ANFC provided a framework for permit reciprocity agreements as a condition of affiliation; but, since the VFA was not ANFC-affiliated, a separate agreement was needed between the VFA and VFL if clearances were to be recognised between them.
-Permit reciprocity was not always in the best interests of both competitions, and so such agreements had existed on-and-off between them for the previous few decades: one such agreement lasted from 1913 until 1918; the next was signed in 1923, and was broken in early 1925 as part of the competitions' 1925 expansions; and the agreement that was current at the start of the schism had been signed in 1931.
+Permit reciprocity was not always in the best interests of both competitions, and so such agreements had existed on-and-off between them for the previous few decades: one such agreement lasted from 1913 until 1918; the next was signed in 1923, and was broken in early 1925 as part of the competitions' 1925 expansions; and the agreement that was current at the start of the schism had been signed in 1931; it was then extended in 1934, as part of the conditional support given by the VFL to the VFA in resolving the central ground dispute which almost derailed the 1934 VFA season.
 The 1931 agreement was more extensive than simply covering permit reciprocity; it was intended to foster co-operation between the two competitions, and provide somewhat unified control of football in Victoria.

+The agreement gave clubs from both the VFL and VFA much control over its ability to release players, but in practice through the 1930s it was common for the best players from the VFA to be recruited to the VFL, and mostly for fringe or seconds players to be cleared back to the VFA; transfer fees were sometimes also paid by the VFL to the VFA clubs.
+This left the VFA in an increasingly weakened position, with its best junior players generally being cleared to VFL clubs early in their careers.
+In late 1936, there was discussion that the VFL might reduce the maximum size of its playing list, something which might free up more high quality players to transfer back to the VFA, but by the end of 1937 this did not eventuate.
+The VFA clubs' frustrations at this continual loss of its players was a contributing factor to the start of the schism.